redis-developer/redis-developer.github.io/docs/howtos/redisgraph/using-dotnet/index-usingdotnet.md

 ## Sending a Query

 Querying in RedisGraph applies to a wide array of operations, but fundamentally when executing queries with NRedisGraph, all you need to do is execute `graph.Query` or `graph.QueryAsync` passing in the name of the graph you want to query and the query you want to run.
+For example, we'll be using the graph `pets` for the remainder of this tutorial, `pets` is the name of the key the graph will be stored at.
+Hence any call to `graph.Query` or `graph.QueryAsync` will first pass in `pets` to indicate the graph to work with.

 ### Creating a Node